-24.1 Megapixel DX-Format Image Sensor
+24.1-Megapixel DX-Format Image Sensor

 This sensor is specially designed for the Nikon D7100.
-It allows the camera to capture the sharpest image possible.
+It allows the camera to capture the sharpest images possible.
 All this is thanks to the fact the sensor does not use an optical low pass filter (OLPF).
 The OPLF is also referred to as an anti-aliasing filter.
-Its main function is to block high-frequency image information as well as the effects of false colors caused by it.
+Its main function is to block high-frequency image information, as well as the effects of false colors caused by it.
 Cameras without this filter are able to capture images with increased sharpness.
 Moreover, a camera like the Nikon D7100 has a high-resolution sensor and, therefore, does not need an OPLF to reduce the effect of false colors.

-Shoots 6 Frame Per Second
+Shoots 6 Frames Per Second

-If you shoot videos often or if you are interested in shooting moving objects, then this feature of the Nikon D7100 will certainly catch your interest.
-The camera is able to shoot at a speed of 6 frames per second for up to 100 continuous shots.
+If you shoot videos often or are interested in shooting moving objects, then this feature of the Nikon D7100 will certainly catch your interest.
+The camera is able to shoot at a speed of six frames per second for up to 100 continuous shots.
 This is more than enough to capture any rapid movement.
 A good example where this feature can be utilized is a sports event or even in wildlife photography.

 Share Files Wirelessly

 Next up are some of the upsides of this camera.
 This section will detail all the good things about it.
-There are quite a few, so let’s take a look at what they are and how they can make using the camera more enjoyable.
+There are quite a few, so let’s take a look at what they are and how they make using the camera more enjoyable.